AdobeDocs/commerce-admin.en/help/stores-purchase/vat.md

 - Invalid VAT ID
 - Validation error

-You can create new customer groups for VAT ID Validation or use existing groups, if they comply with your business logic.
+You can create customer groups for VAT ID Validation or use existing groups, if they comply with your business logic.
 When configuring VAT ID Validation, you must assign each of the created customer groups as a default for customers with appropriate VAT ID validation results.

 #### Step 2: Create VAT-related classes, rates, and rules

-Each tax rule is defined be three entities:
+Each tax rule is defined by three entities:

 - Customer Tax Classes
 - Product Tax Classes